-Reports illustrate improvement of over $200 million against underfunded balance sheet obligations; projections include the expectation of a break-even result for the operating budget in the fiscal year ending June 30, 2018
+Reports illustrate a surplus in the core operating result and an improvement of over $270 million against underfunded balance sheet obligations; projections include the expectation of a break-even or better result for the operating budget in the fiscal year ending June 30, 2019.

 For the fiscal year ended June 30, 2012, the Archdiocese of Philadelphia disclosed a core operating deficit of $17.6 million as well as underfunded balance sheet obligations totaling $354.4 million.

-In addition, as of the fiscal year ended June 30, 2017, the Archdiocese has reduced its underfunded balance sheet obligations by $213.3 million over the course of five years.
+In addition, as of the fiscal year ended June 30, 2018, the Archdiocese has reduced its underfunded balance sheet obligations by $271.9 million over the course of six years.

-The “Recurring Deficit excluding Depreciation Expense” caption above represents what we refer to as our “core” (excludes items of a non-recurring nature and depreciation) run rate deficit.
+The “Recurring Surplus excluding Depreciation Expense” caption above represents what we refer to as our “core” (excludes items of a non-recurring nature and depreciation) operating result.

-While the FY 2017 result reflects a larger annual deficit than we have experienced recently it is consistent with our expectation and the deficit budgeted for the fiscal year.
-In the narrative that we published in connection with the disclosure of our results for the fiscal year ended June 30, 2016 we noted then, when referencing the $300,000 core run rate deficit incurred, that we believed our “sustainable run rate deficit is still higher and we will need to take actions in the near term in order to achieve a sustainable break-even or better result.”
-During the fiscal year just ended we did take specific actions to deliver a break-even result in the near term.
-Specifically we have fully funded the priests’ retirement plans, allowing us to reduce amounts charged for these benefits, and we have also increased the assessment charged to parishes.
-These actions should allow us to achieve break-even operating results in the near term and we have budgeted accordingly for our fiscal year ending June 30, 2018.
+In the narrative that we published in connection with our results for the fiscal year ended June 30, 2017 we noted then, when referencing the $1.7 million core run rate deficit incurred, that we did take specific actions to deliver a break-even result in the near term.
+Specifically, we noted that we had fully funded the priests’ retirement plans, allowing us to reduce the amounts charged for these benefits.
+We also increased the assessment charged to parishes.
+These actions allowed us to achieve a positive result for the year ended June 30, 2018.